Go back to the Enrollment Requirements page

 Q: What does a "guaranteed seat" mean?

 A: A select group of incoming freshmen who indicate an interest in the Doctor of Physical Therapy program on their undergraduate application for admission will be offered a "guaranteed seat" to the Doctor of Physical Therapy program as they enter The University of Scranton.
-Students who receive a guaranteed seat must complete all prerequisite courses with a grade of C or better (C- is not an acceptable grade), carry an overall GPA of 3.20 or higher and a 3.00 or higher science GPA, and complete the required clinical observation hours as outlined by the Physical Therapy Department in order to maintain their guaranteed seat.
-Beginning with students in the undergraduate class of 2022 a GPA of 3.20 or higher and a science GPA of 3.20 or higher will be required.
+Students who receive a guaranteed seat must complete all prerequisite courses with a grade of C or better (C- is not an acceptable grade), carry an overall GPA of 3.20 or higher and a 3.20 or higher science GPA, and complete the required clinical observation hours as outlined by the Physical Therapy Department in order to maintain their guaranteed seat.

 Q: What makes a qualified applicant for a guaranteed seat?